 - What does it mean/who would make a good culture fit?
 This is very individualized per each company/agency.
 Often a perfect fit for a role in one company, will not be a good fit for the same role in another company.

-Often the common ground companies and hiring managers are trying to find is collaborative team members, creative thought processes, and those not afraid to bring ideas to the table.
+Often companies and hiring managers are trying to find collaborative team members, creative thought processes, and those not afraid to bring ideas to the table.
 The ability to multi-task and roll up sleeves and get to work are also great areas to find common ground with companies.
 If you have these skills, make sure you find a way to weave them into your interview.

 Common Ground Interview Tips